ogaml/ogaml/README.md

   etc...) in a modular and functional way.

-## Building and installing OGAML (OSX/Linux only) :
+## Building and installing OGAML (OSX/Linux only):

-You will need the following dependancies :
+You will need the following dependancies:

   * cppo (preprocessor)